GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/porting_scriptfu_scripts.md

 ### Use a vector of drawables for PDB procedures that now take an array of drawables

-Formerly, some PDB procedures took a single GimpDrawable, but now they take an array of GimpDrawable ( type GimpObjectArray.)
+Formerly, some PDB procedures took a single LigmaDrawable, but now they take an array of LigmaDrawable ( type LigmaObjectArray.)
 (Formerly, no PDB procedure took an array of drawables.
 Some that formerly took a single drawable still take a single drawable.
 See the list below. )